 What are the KPI’s for procurement performance and what reporting is required to ensure procurement benefits are captured, measured and reported so that its contribution to the business is recognized?

 What operating protocols and standards for systems, tools and templates that support and enable the procurement function?

-We often see organisations attempting to improve one aspect of Procurement and being frustrated by poor results because the other elements necessary to sustain them are not addressed or only superficially dealt with.
+We often see organizations attempting to improve one aspect of Procurement and being frustrated by poor results because the other elements necessary to sustain them are not addressed or only superficially dealt with.

-Our observation is that many organisations do not recognise the importance of defining a procurement strategy or implementing effective governance and control.
+Our observation is that many organizations do not recognize the importance of defining a procurement strategy or implementing effective governance and control.
 Without these key enablers procurement leaders and staff are cast as observers, unable to influence or drive sustainable performance improvement.

 Consider the application of our model in terms of its support for what your business is really trying to achieve.
 If you do this in a manner that effectively relates the model to the complexity and uniqueness of the various supply chains that deliver value to your customers, and you will quickly appear on the CEO’s Agenda.